j3k0/ganomede-usermeta/README.md

  * `REDIS_USERMETA_PORT_6379_TCP_ADDR` — meta redis hostname
  * `REDIS_USERMETA_PORT_6379_TCP_PORT` — meta redis port

-## `GET /:usernames/:keys`
+## `GET /:userIds/:keys`

 Retrieve publicly available metadata.
-Both, `:usernames` and `:keys` are comma-separated list.
+Both, `:userIds` and `:keys` are comma-separated list.
 Attach `secret` query string param to retrieve fields up to internal.

 Missing fields and those you are not allowed to read will be omitted (as opposed to being HTTP error).